International Symposium on Autoethnography and Narrative (ISAN)

-ISAN seeks to provide scholars and practitioners of all experience levels an opportunity to present their autoethnographic and narrative projects and to participate in dialogue and sociability with scholars across a variety of disciplines.
-We invite proposals for papers, performances, and panels to be considered for presentation at the 2021 Symposium.
-Creative and innovative approaches to autoethnography are encouraged.
+ISAN will provide scholars and practitioners of all experience levels an opportunity to present their autoethnographic and narrative projects and to participate in dialogue and sociability with scholars across a variety of disciplines.

-Registration fees must be paid by September 1, 2020 in order for presentations to be scheduled in the Symposium program.
-There is no refund of registration fees after December 1, 2020.
-(If an attendee is experiencing financial hardship and is unable to pay the registration fee, we will have a limited number of opportunities to assist with the conference in exchange for a waived fee.
-To be considered for a fee waiver, contact Tony Adams [email@example.com] by September 1, 2020.)
+• Registration will be $20 (USD) for all participants.
+Only those who register for the conference will have access to panels, workshops, and social events.
+To register for the conference, click on the “Pay with PayPal” button below.
+If a participant is experiencing financial hardship and cannot pay the registration fee, we will have a limited number of opportunities to assist with the conference in exchange for a waived registration fee.
+To be considered for a registration fee waiver, contact Tony Adams (email@example.com) by December 1, 2020.

 ISAN is sponsored by the International Association of Autoethnography and Narrative Inquiry (IAANI).
 IAANI advances the use of autoethnography and narrative inquiry throughout the world through social scientific, humanistic, and aesthetic writing and performing.
 As a non-profit educational organization, IAANI is exempt from U.S. federal income tax under section 501(c)(3) of the Internal Revenue Code.